 The Vista Dome dining car (not shown here) offers the best views from this train, and is beautifully detailed with mahogany and brass.

-Lunch starts at $146, and you'll pay more for special gourmet meals.
+Lunch tours start about $225, and you'll pay more for special gourmet meals and events.
 It's pricey, but part of the whole luxury passenger train experience you'll be telling your friends and family about for years to come.

 Elegant china, polished silver and crisp, white linens offer a nostalgic glimpse of a grand travel-by-rail era.

 Do you remember a time when travel was enjoyable and unhurried, not a chore?
 I don't either.
 That's why I treasure trips like this, surrounded with glamorous style of a bygone era...indulged with sumptuous food, wine, friendly service...and savoring it all with stunning landscape of the valley.

 To me, the Wine Train offers the best Napa Valley has to offer, plus a chance to experience a preserved piece of history.